aregsar/aregsarblog/blog/2020/working-with-linux-users-and-groups/index.md

 ## Switching users

-WE can switch from the current user logged into the system to a different existing user by using the su command:
+WE can switch from the current user logged into the system to a different existing user by using the su (switch user) command:

 ```bash
 su otheruser